Knight-Swift: History

-In July 2024, Knight-Swift acquired Dependable Highway Express, Inc., a LTL carrier out of Los Angeles.
+Further acquisitions have expanded Knight-Swift's footprint in LTL including its January 2022 acquisition of Midwest Motor Express and July 2024 purchase of Los Angeles-based Dependable Highway Express, Inc. from Dependable Supply Chain Services.
+In July 2023 Knight-Swift acquired truckload carrier U.S. Xpress.

 Business

 Knight engages in the transportation of general commodities in the United States.
 It provides asset-based dry van truckload and temperature controlled truckload carrier services primarily to short to medium lengths of haul.
 The company also offers non-asset-based brokerage services.
 As of 2022, the company operates 41 service centers (31 in the USA, 11 in Mexico), 5 secured yards in Canada, and Swift Truckload centers in housing dry vans, flatbed, refrigerated, and cross-border services.

 Knight-Swift is ranked 66th in pay for drivers among major trucking companies.
 In 2022, Knight-Swift announced plans for using autonomous vehicles in its trucking lines, through a partnership with Embark Technology.